wurli/tidyverse-dev-bot/news-files/tidyr.md

 * Made compatible with both dplyr 0.4 and 0.5.

-* tidyr functions that create new columns are more aggresive about re-encoding the column names as UTF-8.
+* tidyr functions that create new columns are more aggressive about re-encoding the column names as UTF-8.

 # tidyr 0.4.1